laurencelundblade/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

 The *CoRE Deterministic Encoding Requirements* generally pick the preferred serializations as mandatory; they also pick additional choices such as definite-length encoding.
-Finally, it defines a map ordering based on lexicographic ordering of the (deterministically) encoded map keys.
+Finally, they define a map ordering based on lexicographic ordering of the (deterministically) encoded map keys.

 Note that this specific set of requirements is elective — in